Golf Tutorials

 Breaking Down the Tour Velvet Cord

 The name itself tells you a lot.
 The "Tour Velvet" part refers to Golf Pride's famous rubber blend that provides a comfortable, velvety texture.
 It’s what gives the grip its fundamental tackiness and feel in pleasant conditions.
-But the truly important part of the name for Tiger is an "Cord".
+But the truly important part of the name for Tiger is the "Cord".

 The "Cord" is a brushed cotton cord fabric that is blended directly into the rubber of the upper half of the grip.
 You can actually see and feel the fibers.
 This integrated cord serves a singular, incredibly important purpose: moisture management.
 Tiger has famously dealt with sweaty hands throughout his career, especially under the immense pressure of Sunday at a major.
 The cotton cord wicks moisture away from the surface, allowing him to maintain a secure hold on the club no matter the humidity, rain, or nerves.